jlsyspeople/SNSB/README.md

 ### Load Script Include
 Imports a script include into the workspace for edit.

+Read only and restricted script includes is not available.

+### Load Widget
+imports a widget into the the workspace.

-Read only and restricted script includes is available.
+Read only and restricted script includes is not available.

 ### Clear Instance
 clear workspace data. eg. cached records, urls, username.